Bayern’s Bundesliga celebrations on hold after Mainz loss

 Bayern came back from 2-0 down to win the reverse fixture 5-2 in Munich on Jan.
 3, but Mainz is a different prospect since Bo Svensson took over as coach the following day.
 Mainz is unbeaten in seven games with five wins in that run.

-DORTMUND CHASE
+DORTMUND CHARGE

-Erling Haaland scored twice for Borussia Dortmund to beat third-placed Wolfsburg 2-0 and pressure Eintracht Frankfurt ahead of its late game at Bayer Leverkusen.
-Frankfurt is only a point ahead of Dortmund in fourth, the last place for Champions League qualification.
+Erling Haaland scored twice for Borussia Dortmund to beat third-placed Wolfsburg 2-0 and boost its chances of Champions league qualification.

+Dortmund’s prospects increased later Saturday when fourth-place Eintracht Frankfurt lost at Bayer Leverkusen 3-1, leaving Dortmund just a point off the qualification places with three games to go.

+Dortmund was 11 points behind Wolfsburg and seven points behind Frankfurt, but the gap has shrunk to two points and one point, respectively, in the four rounds since.

 Haaland capitalized on a botched back pass from Germany defender Ridle Baku to open the scoring in the 12th minute.